Skip to Content

 Photo of one of the walk-through areas on Star Wars: Rise of the Resistance in Disney World's Hollywood Studios and Disneyland.

-Kent Phillips / Disney Parks.
+Kent Phillips / Disney Parks

 But, there are a few ways you can minimize your wait time without having to pony up your hard-earned cash.

-If you’re a Disney resort guest at Disney World, you get early entry to the parks.
-That’s usually a half hour before official opening time.
-BUT, at Hollywood Studios, they often let resort guests in up to 1 hour before – it’s just not advertised nor official.
+Early entry is usually a half hour before official opening time.
+However, at Hollywood Studios, they often let resort guests in up to 1 hour before – it’s just not advertised nor official.

 Alternatively, if you get in line right before the park closes, the wait times are usually inflated to deter folks from entering.
 So even if it says it’s going to be an hour, it’s possibly a walk-on or at the very least, a short wait.

 Lastly, if you’re a Disney resort guest at a deluxe level resort at Disney World, you get extra evening hours on select nights at Hollywood Studios.
-Check wait times around the regular closing time to see if wait time has gone down.

 Is Rise of the Resistance worth it?

-In conclusion, Rise of the Resistance is an incredible experience that is definitely worth the hype.
+In conclusion, this ride is an incredible experience that is definitely worth the hype, whether you love Star Wars or are just along for the ride.

 So if you’re a Star Wars fan planning a trip to Disney’s Hollywood Studios or Disneyland, be sure to add Rise of the Resistance to your must-ride list.
-It’s an unforgettable experience you won’t want to miss!

 About the author